TitanComputer/Wordle-Solver/README.md

 # 💻 Wordle Solver

-This is a graphical Wordle Solver application built with Python.
+This is a graphical Wordle Solver application built with Python and `ttkbootstrap`.
+This application helps you solve Wordle puzzles more easily by narrowing down possible answers based on your input.

 ## ❓ What is Wordle?